rust-bitcoin/murmel/README.md

 ```
 Execute server with --help option to get further hints.
 It is recommended to point with --peer to a bitcoin node
 that will answer quickly.
 Bootstrap will require about 12GB of RAM, for the UTXO cache and finish within hours.
-A lower cache setting is not recommended for bootstrap as finding UTXO via filters is magnitudes slower, is however
+A lower cache setting is not recommended for bootstrap as finding UTXO via filters is magnitudes slower, but
-fast enough to keep up with the chain.
-The server's RAM requirement will drop to about 0.7 GB without cache.
+fast enough to keep up with the chain once bootstrapped.
+Cache is not needed after bootstrap, the RAM requirement
+is 0.7 GB without cache.

 ## Uses
-Marble uses and supports below projects:
+Murmel uses and supports below projects:

 * [Rust language bindings for Bitcoin secp256k1 library.](https://github.com/rust-bitcoin/rust-secp256k1)
 * [Rust Bitcoin library](https://github.com/rust-bitcoin/rust-bitcoin)